NatronGitHub/Natron/libs/exprtk/readme.txt

-However as an expression can have more than one symbol table  instance associated  with  itself,  when  building  more  complex  systems that utilize many expressions  where each can  in turn utilize  one or more variables  from  a  large set  of  potential  variables, functions  or constants, it becomes evident  that grouping variables into  layers of symbol_tables will simplify and streamline the overall process.
+However as an expression can have more than one symbol table  instance associated  with  itself,  when  building  more  complex  systems that utilise many expressions  where each can  in turn utilise  one or more variables  from  a  large set  of  potential  variables, functions  or constants, it becomes evident  that grouping variables into  layers of symbol_tables will simplify and streamline the overall process.